Julio Iglesias: Entertainment career

 In 1984, he released 1100 Bel Air Place, the hit album which established him as a star in the English-speaking entertainment industry.
 It sold over three million albums in the United States alone.
 The first single, "To All the Girls I've Loved Before", a duet with Willie Nelson, hit No. 1 on the Country charts and went Top Five in the Billboard Hot 100.
 It also featured "All of You", in vocal duet with Diana Ross, a Top Twenty Pop hit, that climbed to No. 2 on the Adult Contemporary Chart with the help of a popular video.
-He also performs duets with The Beach Boys for those years.
+He also covered "The Air That I Breathe," written by Albert Hammond and popularized by The Hollies, on this album; Iglesias's version featured vocals from The Beach Boys.

 Iglesias won a Grammy Award for Best Latin Pop Album in the 1988 Grammy Awards for the album Un hombre solo ("A Man Alone").
 In that year, he recorded a duet with Stevie Wonder, "My Love", in his Non Stop album, a crossover success in 1988.

 Iglesias made a cameo appearance as himself on The Golden Girls as Sophia Petrillo's date on St. Valentine's Day 1989.

-In 1993, recorded Summer Wind with Frank Sinatra.
+In 1993, he recorded Summer Wind with Frank Sinatra.

 In 1994, released Crazy, including duets with Dolly Parton, Sting and Art Garfunkel.

 In 1995, Iglesias was the recipient of the Excellence Award at the 1995 Lo Nuestro Awards.
 In 2001, Iglesias was recognized as the Person of the Year by the Latin Recording Academy.
 A year later, Iglesias was inducted into the International Latin Music Hall of Fame.

 In 2003, Iglesias released his album Divorcio ("Divorce").
 In its first day of sales, Divorcio sold a record 350,000 albums in Spain, and reached the number 1 spot on the charts in Spain, Portugal, France, Italy, and Russia.
 In 2003 and 2004, aided by the success of his Divorcio album, Iglesias went on a ten-month world tour which took him from Europe to Asia and then on to North America, South America and Africa.
 More than half the shows on that tour sold out within days of going on sale.
 In December 2004, his Dutch girlfriend Miranda Rijnsburger and Iglesias himself recorded a duet of the Christmas song "Silent Night".
 The song, which was not officially released, also included a voice message from Iglesias, Rijnsburger, and their four young children.
 The song was released online through the singer's official website and a CD was included on their Christmas card as a holiday gift from the Iglesias family to their friends and fans around the world.